ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Showers and thunderstorms likely.
 Some of the storms could be severe and produce heavy rain.
-Mostly cloudy.
-High near 72,
+Partly sunny.
+High near 72, with
-         with temperatures falling to around 70 in the afternoon.
-South wind around 10 mph, with gusts as high as 20 mph.
-Chance of precipitation is 70%.<br></div>
+         temperatures falling to around 70 in the afternoon.
+West wind around 10 mph, with gusts as high as 20 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">